Types of Algae Found in Pools and How to Remove Them

 • Specialized Algaecides: Use products specifically designed to target mustard algae.

-• Characteristics: Black algae are the most challenging to eliminate.
-These appear as small, dark spots and have deep roots that can penetrate plaster and other porous surfaces.
+Black algae are the most challenging to eliminate.
+They appear as small, dark spots and have deep roots that can penetrate plaster and other porous surfaces.

 • High pH levels